zman0-cmd/open-bible-tools/README.md

 # Updates
 Notes on updates

+## Update 03/16/25.
+A few bug fixes, and PDF Generation quickly implemented with jsPDF.
+I did not refactor the code to include the Math functions as calls to the utils script.
+Will work on this later when I find some free time.

 ## Update 03/14/25
 Added a custom end date feature to Whole bible.
 Realized that I call the same math functions in many of my documents and could send that to a seperate function so it could be unified.
 Will look into this later.